Quercus sinuata var. sinuata

 Quercus sinuata var. sinuata, commonly called Durand oak, is a variety of Quercus sinuata, a species of oak tree that grows in parts of the southern United States and northeastern Mexico.

-The common name Durand white o most often refers to this taxon.
+The common name Durand white oak most often refers to this taxon.
 The less specific common name bastard oak may refer to either of the two varieties of Quercus sinuata, var. sinuata and var. breviloba.
 Other common names include bastard white oak and bluff oak, but these names more often refer to Quercus austrina.
 For clear differentiation in common reference, American Forests uses bluff oak to mean Quercus Austrina, Durand oak to mean Quercus sinuata var. sinuata and Bigelow oak to mean Quercus sinuata var. breviloba, a shrubby variety of Quercus sinuata distinguished in part from var. sinuata by its habit of forming clonal colonies in parts of its range.

 Description

 Historical description

 Quercus sinuata 12. foliis sinuatis laevibus obtusis supra pallidis, subtus subglaucis, glandibus mediocribus globosis calyce subplano.

 Quercus sinuata 12.
 Smooth, sinuate leaves, broadly rounded or blunt at the tip, pale above and almost blue-green with a whitish bloom on the underside, acorns moderately spherical with almost flat cupules.